roblesterjr04/EloquentSalesForce/docs/README.md

 composer require rob-lester-jr04/eloquent-sales-force
 ```

-> Note: This package is only tested and supported Laravel 6.0 and up.
+> Note: This package is only tested and supported Laravel 8.0 and up.
+It may still work as far back as 6.*, however testing is no longer performed.

 ## Setting up your connected app